XimeraProject/server/ximeraLatex/README.md

 * The Ximera document class, ximera.cls

+* A file named activityCollection.tex, a file for testing purposes.

-* A test file, text.tex, in the Ximera document class that should compile for you.
+* A test directory that contains text.tex and testSource.tex.
+These are files in the Ximera document class that should compile for you.

 Directions for download
 -----------------------